 Things to remember

-Make sure you’re following the Government’s guidance on social distancing by training on your own, or with members of your household, and try to avoid running in busy areas.
+Make sure you’re following the Government’s guidance on social distancing by avoiding running in busy areas.

 Don’t overdo it; you’re likely to get injured or become overwhelmed and give up.
 Create realistic expectations so that your goal feels achievable.
 If you miss a day, just get right back on track the following day.
 And if you’re not ready to move onto the next stage, it’s okay to repeat the week.